 Professor Parashkev Nachev is a neurologist and neuroscientist at the UCL Queen Square Institute of Neurology and the National Hospital for Neurology and Neurosurgery in London, a major centre of its kind.

-The primary focus of his work is in building complex models of the relationship between brain damage and clinical outcome in an effort to predict what will happen to an individual patient whose brain has been impaired in a particular way.
+The primary focus of his work is in building complex computational models of the relationship between brain damage and clinical outcome in an effort to predict what will happen to an individual patient whose brain has been impaired in a particular way.
 The theory is that this will allow him to prescribe the best treatment for each patient, closely tailored to individual needs.